samyukthamahankali/learn-git-branching/Section-1.md

-## Commands Used
 ```bash
 git commit

 ```
-# Outcome

-I created two commits on the main branch.
+ created two commits on the main branch.

-I understood that each commit stores a snapshot of the repository.
+ understood that each commit stores a snapshot of the repository.

-I observed that the main branch pointer moves forward after every commit.
+ observed that the main branch pointer moves forward after every commit.

-I learned that HEAD points to the current branch.
+ learned that HEAD points to the current branch.

-# Solved

 # Level - 2 - Branching in Git

 This level explains how to create a new branch and switch between branches.

-I created a branch named bugFix and moved HEAD to it without creating a new commit.
+ created a branch named bugFix and moved HEAD to it without creating a new commit.

 # Goal to reach